Skip to Content

 What Amp Rating Do I Need For My RV’s Solar Charge Controller?

-The general rule of thumb used in determining the appropriate amp rating for an RV solar charge controller is to select a solar charge controller with an amp rating that is 25% higher than the total peak power amperage of your solar array.
+The general rule of thumb for determining the appropriate amp rating for an RV solar charge controller is to select one that is 25% higher than the total peak power amperage of your solar array.
+The additional 25% is due to the fact that, under certain conditions, your solar panels may produce more than their rated output.
+Having room for 25% additional charging capacity will accommodate those conditions.

 Remember that the amp rating is the maximum charging current (or maximum amperage output) to the batteries.
 Remember also that amps x watts = volts.
 This allows you to calculate the charging current of your solar panels in amps by using the equation watts ÷ volts = amps.

-You can obtain the maximum rated power of a solar panel in watts by reading the back of the panel (or the spec sheet or manual that comes with the panel).
+You can find the maximum rated power of a solar panel in watts on the back of the panel (or in the spec sheet or manual that comes with it).
 You’ll also see the maximum power voltage expressed in volts.
+You’ll want to calculate the current your solar panel produces at its maximum power.
+You can calculate the current in amps by dividing watts by volts.

 To make this easier, many solar panel kits come with the appropriate solar charge controller as determined by the manufacturer.